tfg13/sdi4fs/Readme.md

 * Automatic block map reconstruction if snapshot is missing
 * Full POSIX-like support for files, directories and hardlinks
 * Reasonable size limits:
-** 16TiB max fs size
+ * 16TiB max fs size
-** 4GiB max file size
+ * 4GiB max file size
-** 129413 hardlinks per directory (>2x ext4!)
+ * 129413 hardlinks per directory (>2x ext4!)

 ## Scope & Linux support
 This repository contains everything I wrote and was able to trivially release as FOSS.
-The full system also featured an sd card driver, a block device server, a stream-like IPC mechanism and an L4Re compatible frontend server for the file system.
+The full system also featured an SD card driver, a block device server, a stream-like IPC mechanism and an L4Re compatible frontend server for the file system.